Languages of the Netherlands

-The official language of the Netherlands is Dutch, spoken by almost all people in the Netherlands.
-Dutch is also spoken and official in Aruba, Bonaire, Belgium, Curaçao, Saba, Sint Eustatius, Sint Maarten and Suriname.
+The predominant language of the Netherlands is Dutch, spoken and written by almost all people in the Netherlands.
+Dutch is also spoken and official in the Dutch Caribbean (Aruba, Curaçao, Sint Maarten and the Caribbean Netherlands special municipalities of Bonaire, Sint Eustatius, and Saba) as well as the Flemish Community of Belgium and Suriname.
 It is a West Germanic, Low Franconian language that originated in the Early Middle Ages (c.
 470) and was standardised in the 16th century.

-There are also some recognised provincial languages and regional dialects.